kbob/kerfburn/doc/dev/specificode.md

 #### Qd &mdash; Dwell

 Stop movement for a specified time.
-If a laser is selected and the laser mode is continuous, continue to fire at the current power level.
+If a laser is selected and the pulse mode is continuous, continue to fire at the current power level.
 If the mode is timed pulse, pulse at the current rate.
 If the mode is distance pulse, the laser will not fire more than once at the dwell location.